This article is part of a series that describes how to use Elvis 6 with Adobe InDesign.

 For information about compatibility of the Elvis InDesign client with Elvis, InDesign and Smart Connection, see the WoodWing Compatibility Matrix.

 Each InDesign instance requires a separate user license.
-For details, see Elvis 6 license types.
+For details, see About Elvis 6 licenses.

 Step 1.
 Download the installer from the Client Install page of Elvis 6 Server.